helske/seqHMM/README.md

                  initialProbs=initialProbs)

 ## Fitting the HMM
+HMM <- fitHMM(bHMM)
+# or equivalently
 HMM <- fitHMM(bHMM, em.control=list(maxit=100,reltol=1e-8),
               itnmax=10000, method="BFGS")
 ```
 A simple `plot` method is used to show an `HMModel` object as a graph.
-It shows hidden states as pie charts, with emission probabilities as sectors and transition probabilities as arrows.
+It shows hidden states as pie charts (vertices), with emission probabilities as slices and transition probabilities as arrows (edges).
 Initial probabilities are shown below the pies.

 ```
 ## Plot HMM